Bunsan/TechNodeFirmaCraft/README.md

 - Piping into chests ignores item restriction based on size.
 - No vanilla trees for tree breeding (will be available from HQM)
 - No Nether or End so no Nether or End based bees
-- Some flowers for bees
+- Some flowers for bees (logged issue with Forestry about bug in adding flowers config.)
 - Other dimensions are a no go (Nether is map destroying and the End does not exist)
 -